 Why Do I Need a Customs Broker?

-If you or your company is planning on importing a product, you’ve probably been told to work with a Customs broker.
+If your business is planning on importing a product, you’ve probably been told to work with a Customs broker.
 And if you are new to international trade you might be asking yourself, “What’s a Customs broker?”

 Customs and Border Protection (CBP) is the federal agency responsible for preventing illegal products from entering the country and collecting duties due on legal products entering the country.
 No product can enter the United States without the permission of CBP.